10 Top-Rated Things to Do in Ann Arbor, MI

 5. Nichols Arboretum and Matthaei Botanical Gardens

 Operated by the University of Michigan, the Nichols Arboretum, known as "The Arb" sits on 123 acres bordering the Huron River on the east side of Ann Arbor.
 It features native and exotic trees and shrubs, and the famed Peony Garden.
 Visitors flock to the peony beds every spring to take in the beauty of colorful, sweet-smelling flowers that have been blooming for more than 100 years.
+The Arb offers nearly 3.5 miles of trails through important areas of the arboretum.

 The nearby dog-friendly Matthaei Botanical Gardens' Conservatory, designed by Michigan architect Alden B. Dow, features three houses with tropical, temperate, and arid plants.
 The temperate collection includes an impressive bonsai and penjing (Chinese) tree collection.
 The student-run university's campus garden grows leafy greens and other produce to feed the student body.
+Visitors to the botanical gardens can meander on trails winding past beautiful natural features.
+Keep in mind that the nature trails are not dog-friendly.

 Official site: https://mbgna.umich.edu/